DebMDuke/data_science_skills_course/README.md

 #Data Science Skills
 materials adapted from UC Berkeley
 Data 8 Public Materials for Spring 2020
 This repo contains the publicly available materials that are used in the Data 8 Foundations of Data Science course during the Spring 2020 semester.
+The materials have been adapted for use in the Data Science Skills course, CMSC 330, at VCU.

 This includes: homeworks, labs, and notebooks used in lecture.